 Hesperus the Pack-Cow

-My Uncle Charlie was a stockman on a farm at Clarence River near Kaikoura in the South Island of New Zealand.
+My Uncle Charlie worked on a farm at Clarence River near Kaikoura in the South Island of New Zealand and, before that, near Balfour in Southland.
 I never met him but in the 1950s he sent me some photo enlargements of his activities around the Seaward Kaikoura Mountains near the Clarence river.
 This document is a start at finding out more about Charlie and to assist my sister Diane and cousin Jenny who are both interested in Charlie's activities.
 Uncle Charlie's farm was the same one where three cows were stranded on a small patch of elevated grass created after destruction of the Kaikoura earthquake.

 Hesperus the Pack-Cow